neocliff/my-make-things/README.md

 are compiled to object files (.o's).
 The .o files are then added to an archive (or library).
 That .ar file is then linked into hello.
+* src/shared/s_dir_YYMMDD - These two subdirectories present an
+approach for handling instances where multiple versions of the same files are used.
+On a large project with multiple binaries and components, it is not out of the question that multiple versions of the same library would be used.
+The best way to deal with this is to rationalize the library into a single version however that isn't always possible.
+The file src/hello/component.mk has details for secting the library version.

-As I said, this source is simple though contrived and is intended to prove capability of the make build system.
+As I said, this source is contrived and is intended to prove capability of the make build system.
 Hopefully, you find it a useful starting point for your own projects.